jacob-long/personal-site/content/post/r-basics-spss-users.md

 1 2
 ```

 We can say that the 2x2 matrix consists of two 2x1 column vectors, [1,1] and [2,2].
-Generally speaking, an easy way to think of vectors are as ordered lists of values.
+Generally speaking, an easy way to think of vectors is as ordered lists of values.
 Keep in mind, however, that there is a specific data type known as a list, so use the word "vector" to refer to vectors.

 ## Step 3: Know your functions